 How you switch can also make a difference to your bills.

-Energy suppliers usually offer discounted rates on dual fuel tariffs — that is, when you buy both your gas and electricity from them.
-However, you may be able to save more if you buy gas and electricity from different suppliers.
+Energy suppliers used to offer discounted rates on dual fuel tariffs — that is, when you buy both your gas and electricity from them.
+But alongside the price hikes, each of the Big Six suppliers has removed the incentive to get a dual tariff.

-In research conducted by Which? they found that getting gas and electricity from different suppliers was £21 a year cheaper than the cheapest dual fuel deal.
+And on research conducted by Which? they also found that getting gas and electricity from different suppliers was £21 a year cheaper than the cheapest dual fuel deal.

 Paying by fixed monthly direct debit